 - ¾ cup skim milk

-- Line a standard 12-count muffin pan with muffin liners and grease with baking spray.
+- Line a standard 12-count muffin pan with muffin liners and spray with baking spray.
 Set aside.
 At this time, preheat oven to 400 degrees Fahrenheit for use later.

 - Meanwhile, in a bowl, whisk together both flours, baking powder, baking soda, cinnamon and salt.
 Set aside.